adhoc0909/University-Logo-Generator-with-DCGAN/README.md

 ## Problems To Improve

-Mode collapsing would have occurred because the dataset contained a circular logo and a non-circular logo.
+Mode collapsing would have occurred because the dataset both contained a circular logo and a non-circular logo.

 Discriminator's loss value was very low whereas Generator's loss value is relatively high.